EfeAkhigbe/mautic-org-readme-proposal/README.md

 - Monthly sponsorships.
 - Corporate sponsorships.

 Every contribution helps us move closer to our mission.
-Support Mautic via [Open Collective](https://opencollective.com/mautic) or [learn more](https://www.mautic.org/donate).
+You can support Mautic on [Open Collective](https://opencollective.com/mautic) or [learn more](https://mautic.org/sponsor-mautic/) about how to sponsor.

 ### Partner With Us